Hacking transformation: understanding what you are getting yourself into

-Building transformational capacity is a business imperative.
-One study suggests that 75 per cent of the S&P 500 will turn over in the next 15 years.
+Building transformational capacity is also a business imperative since One study suggests that 75% of the S&P 500 will turn over in the next 15 years.
 Another says that one in three companies will delist in the next five years.
-A third shows that the ‘topple rate’ of industry leaders falling from their perch has double in a generation.
+A third shows that the “topple rate” of industry leaders falling from their perch has doubled in a generation. – HBR 2016.

 Operational programs are designed to institute new processes or practices.
 They are a very useful way of refining or ‘tweaking’ an existing system.
 Operational practices are the very foundation of our businesses.

 Transformational thinking on the other hand is all about innovation.
 It is bringing in and embedding new thinking into our businesses.
 If this new thinking is powerful, effective and our businesses (aka the people in the company) can change to embrace it, then it can create a leap forward in our competitive capability.

 THE OPERATIONAL FOUNDATION OR WHAT I THINK OF AS A ‘PRICE OF ENTRY’ IS THE COLLECTION OF PROGRAMS THAT MANY COMPANIES RUN TODAY IN AN EFFORT MAKE THEIR TRANSFORMATION PROGRAMS SUCCESSFUL.

 SO WHAT IS THE OPERATIONAL FOUNDATION FOR TRANSFORMATION?